kurianbenoy/myblog/posts/2019/2019-09-23-paper_summary.md

 ---
-title: Speaking style adaption in text-to-speech synthesis usng sequence-to-sequence models with attention
-type: post
-tags:
+aliases:
+- /TTS/Tactron/2019/09/23/paper_summary
+categories:
 - TTS
 - Tactron
-- Lombard style
-- Adaption
+date: '2019-09-23'
+layout: post
+title: Speaking style adaption in text-to-speech synthesis usng sequence-to-sequence models with attention

 ---

 Please note: I am writing this research paper summaries in mind to build an advanced(State of the art) Text-to speech system for Malayalam, as a FOSS project for SMC.